-There are all kinds of pretty ways to arrange tulips, so I hope you enjoy trying a new Spring tulip arrangement.
-This tulip arrangement is a bit more dramatic than simply placing tulips in a vase and its really easy to do.
+There are all kinds of pretty ways to arrange tulips, so I hope you enjoy creating a new style of Spring tulip arrangement.

-Arranging tulips in a tall vase only has a few simple steps.
+Arranging tulips inside a vase only has a few simple steps.
 Let me show you how.

 To make this DIY tulip arrangement you will need:

 Rocks or other vase filler

 Scissors, sharp knife

 Step 1 – Prepare a Clear Glass Vase